gngz/gngz/README.md

 ## Hi there 👋, I'm Gonçalo

-- :rocket: Currently working as Application Engineer Trainee at UNIPARTNER IT Services!
+- :rocket: Currently working as Application Engineer at UNIPARTNER IT Services!
 - 🌱 Curious about Linux, Docker, Kubernetes, DevOps and Development in general.

 ### Where can you find me?